Tsebo200/SRG-SkyRecommendsGames/README.md

 I was excited when I got the voice search working with Google Cloud Speech-to-Text, especially after resolving the encoding and sample rate issues for different platforms.

-Once I got the hybrid persistence working (AsyncStorage + Supabase + Firebase), I felt like this was coming together as an actual production-ready app.
+Once I got the hybrid/polygot persistence working (AsyncStorage + Supabase + Firebase), I felt like this was coming together as an actual production-ready app.

 The accessibility features implementation, including colour vision modes and WCAG compliance, was particularly rewarding as it makes the app usable for a wider audience.